Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 As an Amazon Associate I earn from qualifying purchases.
 This means if you click on a link and buy something I’ve recommended, I get a small commission at no additional cost to you.
 You can see my full Disclosure Policy here

-There are three common household items you can use instead of Lysol spray to make a true DIY disinfectant spray:
+If you don’t have Lysol spray, here are three common household items you can use to make your own safe and effective DIY spray disinfectant cleaner:

 RELATED POST: 21 Unbelievable DIY Cleaning Uses for Citric Acid Powder